You can be charged by the police if you are found breaking any laws. Police can also take alcohol away from you if they believe that you're under 18.

 If you're arrested and held in custody, it's your right to seek bail and to be brought before a magistrate (or bail justice) to have your application heard.

 If you believe that you have been mistreated you can make a complaint against the police officer you dealt with.
-Check out our Making a Complaint page to find out how.
+Check out our making a complaint page to find out how.

 Links